MeterianHQ/meterian-pr/README.md

 ```
 $ meterian-pr --help
-usage: meterian-pr [-h] [-v VCS] [--with-pdf-report PATH] [--commit-author-username USERNAME] [--commit-author-email EMAIL] [-l LOGLEVEL] [--version] workdir action report repository branch
+usage: meterian-pr [-h] [-v VCS] [--api-base-url URL] [--with-pdf-report PATH] [--commit-author-username USERNAME] [--commit-author-email EMAIL] [-l LOGLEVEL] [--version] workdir action report repository branch

 positional arguments:
   workdir               The path to the work directory
-  action                The action you want to perform as a result of the autofix results (i.e. PR: open a pull request on the a repository; ISSUE: open an issue on a repository)
+  action                The action you want to perform as a result of the autofix results (i.e. PR: open a pull request on the a repository; ISSUE: open an issue on
+                        a repository)
   report                The path to the Meterian JSON report
   repository            The name of the remote repository (i.e. aws/aws-cli)
   branch                The name of the current branch (must be a branch available remotely)

 optional arguments:
   -h, --help            show this help message and exit
+  -v PLATFORM, --vcs PLATFORM
-  -v VCS, --vcs VCS     The version control system where your repository is hosted (i.e. github) (default is github) (supported: ['github', 'gitlab'])
+                        The version control system platform where your repository is hosted (i.e. github) (default is github) (supported: ['github', 'gitlab'])
+  --api-base-url URL    Allows to override the API base URL for the chosen version control system platform
   --with-pdf-report PATH
                         Allows to specify the path to the Meterian PDF report to add as part of the pull request if any are opened.
-This option is considered only if 'PR' is the action being used (view help for more details on actions)
+This option is considered only
+                        if 'PR' is the action being used (view help for more details on actions)
   --commit-author-username USERNAME
                         Allows to specify a different commit author username to use (by default the Meterian bot username is used)
   --commit-author-email EMAIL